Fresh off meeting with China's Xi, Biden is turning his attention to Asia-Pacific economies

 With his characteristic optimism, Biden sketched a vision of leaders who manage competition “responsibly,” adding, “that’s what the United States wants and what we intend to do.”

-Xi, though, was gloomy about the state of the post-pandemic global economy.
+Xi, though, was gloomier about the state of the post-pandemic global economy.
 China’s economy remains in the doldrums, with prices falling due to slack demand from consumers and businesses.

 “The global economy is recovering, but its momentum remains sluggish,” Xi said.
 “Industrial and supply chains are still under the threat of interruption and protectionism is rising.
 All these are grave problems.”